 “The Horde, Horrors, Youkai and Orgs, there are an unlimited number of names for these creatures, creatures of pure evil that prey on the corrupt as well as the innocent.
 These are creatures that transcend beyond the world as we know it.

-"At this time the warriors of good needed a way to counter this new threat and to deal harshly with the ones who sought to create them.
+“At this time the warriors of good needed a way to counter this new threat and to deal harshly with the ones who sought to create them.
 Most evil could be fought by the armies filled with noble warriors under the command of skilled leaders.
 Simple and open warfare of the type that suited a large number of Power Rangers.
 The new threat was much smaller and less likely to follow a pattern of invading worlds.
-They were more like predators and their actions either beneath the notice of Rangers or demanding a different approach.
-Some hid in plain sight maintaining images that hid their dark activities.
+They were more like predators and their actions were either beneath the notice of Rangers or demanded a different approach.
+Some hid in plain sight, maintaining images of upstanding citizens while hiding their dark activities.

-"And because of their nature but those they encountered were normally weaker creatures, whereas the more primal forces were not so easy to defeat with the power of light and love - for they were so dark that the light dimmed in their presence.
-These creatures that dwelled in the darkness knew of no limit to the evil that they could or would do; they were at home in the darkness of the night as well as using the cover of darkness for their evil deeds.
+“And because of their nature, the light-minded beings they encountered were considered easy prey.
+When confronted by obvious evil, the light would always have a slight advantage.
+But when that evil was hidden from them, it was able to linger and corrupt those around it.
+They could strike at the forces of light, taking them by surprise.
+And trust me, these creatures that dwelled in the darkness knew of no limit to the evil that they could or would do; they were at home in the darkness of the night as well as using the cover of darkness for their evil deeds.
 Because they hid their natures so well, normal Rangers could not attack them without breaking the rules that governed their powers.

-"A new force was needed, one that could fight them on an even playing field without worrying about the restrictions placed on most Rangers.
-An order of monks decided that confronting the darkness was more important than remaining with their fellow Morphin Masters.
-They vowed to eradicate the evil that hid in plain sight as well as the dark spirits that were either above or beneath the notice of the Morphin Masters.
-They formed the Acexta Order and retreated to their homeworld where nearly every member of their population joined their quest.
+“A new force was needed, one that could fight them on an even playing field without worrying about the restrictions placed on most Rangers.
+A sect within the Morphin Masters decided that confronting the darkness was more important than following rules about escalation.
+They vowed to seek out, unmask and eradicate the evil that hid in plain sight as well as the dark spirits that were either above or beneath the notice of the Morphin Masters.
+They formed the Acexta Order and retreated to a world where nearly every member of the population joined their quest.
 Over the course of many years their number grew and they were even able to trap some of the creatures within the core of the planet Nocturnea where they could use them to test their warriors.

 “Many entered the Pit of Night, only to be destroyed by the evil within.
 Entering was simple, but required that they wagered their soul in combat against one of the many demons contained within.
 Those that lost became food for the demons they faced, whereas those that triumphed bound the power of the demon to their will.
 The first man to emerge from the pit was granted the title of Night Fighter.
 He would not be the last.”